 None of them called the police.

-“Bradford told the first friend, referred to as “Ipod,” at approximately 9 PM on January 20th of his intent to kill himself.
+“Bradford told the first friend, referred to as “iPod,” at approximately 9 p.m. on January 20th of his intent to kill himself.
 He was specific with this friend.
-The police never told us the identity of Ipod.
-Although the messages from Ipod to Bradford seemed responsible, Ipod failed to call the police.
+The police never told us the identity of the iPod.
+Although the messages from iPod to Bradford seemed responsible, iPod failed to call the police.

 To view her text messages to him, please visit In Memory of Bradford.
 Her text messages are perfect examples of what not to say, or do, when confronted by a suicidal person.

 “We also found out, by her own statement (Friend B), that she told her mother on January 20th, at approximately 11 pm, but her mother did not believe her.
 Friend B believes that she tried all she could to help him.”

 “Her belief is rooted in ignorance,” said Ana, “because she failed to acknowledge, and still does, that her best action would have been to call the police as soon as Bradford told her, or call my oldest son, who was 16 years at the time since she had his phone number.”

 “Instead, the police provided evidence that she texted my oldest son to check on your brother, at 4:20 am”.